-Moreover, online and arranged dating dating are particularly suited for the busy professional today who is too busy with his/her work and prefer to spend his/her time in a more targeted manner when it comes to dating and romance.
+Moreover, online dating and arranged dating are particularly suited for the busy professional today who is too busy with his/her work and prefers to spend his/her time in a more targeted manner when it comes to dating and romance.
 If you’re currently reading this article now rather than socializing with others, that’s probably you.

 You know what?
 I used to adopt this school of thought.
 Then I realized how limiting it was.

 I realized that if we have intentions about being healthy and we take actions to become healthy, and if we have intentions about improving our careers and we take actions to improve our careers, then there is no reason why we should do things any differently when it comes to romance and love.